Skin Cancer in Children

 - Reapply sunscreen every 2 hours, even

 on cloudy days.
-Reapply after swimming.
+Reapply every hour after swimming or sweating.

 - Use extra caution near water, snow,

 and sand.
 They reflect the damaging rays of the sun.
-This can increase the chance of
+This can increase the chance

 sunburn.